New Call 3-8-14, ex AJ4FM.

-My Mother named me William after my Grandfather and Father, but I've used my middle name, David, all of my life.
+My Mother named me William after my Grandfather and Father, but I've used my middle name David, all of my life.

-After my Air Force career I became an Electronics Engineer and worked in the Two-Way Radio business in Arizona and Indiana.
+After my Air Force career I became an Electronics Engineer and worked in the Two-Way Radio field in Arizona and Indiana.
 I moved to Virginia in 1991 to work for Ericsson (former GE Mobile Radio) and helped close the factory in 2001.
 I spent about 2 years total in Kumla Sweden for Ericsson and enjoyed it very much.
 I live near the top of Candlers Mountain at 1020 feet or 311 MASL and my HAAT (height above average terrain) is 406 feet or 124M.

 Thanks for reading about me, and I hope to work your station, either again or soon.

 1077599 Last modified: 2014-07-05 13:10:59, 3615 bytes